 - Depending on the Operating System, provide advanced functionality such as Domain Name Servers, Email Servers, and network monitoring.

-- Running automated scheduled tasks such as backups, and finally
+- Run automated scheduled tasks such as backups, and finally.

-- Running security software such as Intrusion detection, anti-malware and other protection systems.
+- Run security software such as Intrusion detection, anti-malware and other protection systems.
 This may be set up as a Host-based security systems environment.